elangbijak4/A-Topological-and-Compositional-Framework-for-Meaning-Causal-Reflective-and-Hierarchical-Semantics/README.md

 # A Topological and Compositional Framework for Meaning
 ## Causal, Reflective, and Hierarchical Semantics

+**Universitas Muhammadiyah Ponorogo**
-**Almudaya Research Institute**
+Department of Informatics Engineering, Faculty of Engineering **Almudaya Research Institute**
 Foundational Research in Meaning, Intelligence, and Formal Epistemology